 Cincinnati, Ohio 45221-0040

-Cincinnati Law offers second and third year law school students the opportunity to select from nine Professional Pathways, based on their varied interests and often driven by their own career objectives and a desire to have a rigorous and fulfilling academic experience.
-Our Professional Pathways are designed to help students identify courses that will be useful to them as they prepare to enter specific practice areas in the profession.
+Cincinnati Law offers second and third year law school students the opportunity to select from nine Areas of Study, based on their varied interests and often driven by their own career objectives and a desire to have a rigorous and fulfilling academic experience.
+Our areas of study are designed to help students identify courses that will be useful to them as they prepare to enter specific practice areas in the profession.

 Career Resources for Current Students